souravmalik8499/Serverless-Hostel-Student-Management-Platform/README.md

 DynamoDB: A NoSQL database where user data is stored and accessed.

-In this project user can only registration and vew data of the student.
+In this project user can only registration and view data of the student.

 #TRY OUT MY PROJECT